Next Lesson - Conditions of the Arm

 Core

-Shoulder dislocations are divided into three categories: anterior, posterior and inferior dislocations.
+Shoulder dislocations occur when the humeral head is displaced from articulating with the glenoid fossa, and can be divided into three categories: anterior, posterior and inferior dislocations.

-- Anterior dislocations are the most common - they make up around 90-95% of all shoulder dislocations.
-Anterior dislocations are usually caused by a blow to the posterior shoulder or by the arm being pushed posteriorly when the hand is placed behind the head.
+Anterior dislocations are the most common - they make up around 90-95% of all shoulder dislocations.
+Anterior dislocations are usually caused by a blow to the posterior shoulder or by the arm being pushed posteriorly when the hand is placed behind the head, pushing the humeral head anteriorly to the glenoid fossa.
 They present with an externally rotated and abducted arm.

-- Posterior dislocations are far less common and are caused by epileptic seizures, electrocution, lightning strikes or a blow to the anterior shoulder.
+Posterior dislocations are far less common and are caused by epileptic seizures, electrocution, lightning strikes or a blow to the anterior shoulder, pushing the humeral head posteriorly.
 They present with an internally rotated and adducted arm.
 There is also squaring of the shoulder and a prominent coracoid process.

 Injuries associated with shoulder dislocations include:

-- Hill-sachs lesion – dent in the humeral head from the lip of the glenoid fossa
+- Hill-Sachs lesion– dent in the humeral head caused by the lip of the glenoid fossa impacting it during the injury.

 - Rotator cuff muscle tear